Home

 • Deep pink blossoms in Spring, followed by reddish foliage.
 Medium sized, red skinned fruit with bright red flesh is sweet and flavordul.
 Introduced by Bill Schultz.

-• Burford's Red Flesh
+• Burford's Red Flesh (aka Clifford)

 • See Clifford.